pojntfx/webnetes-book/src/reference/resources-yaml.md

   prefix: 127.19.0
 ```

-A network interface allows connecting to a [network](#network)'s subnet by a prefix, which is the first three octets of an IPv4 address.
+A network interface allow connecting to a [network](#network)'s subnet.
+It has the following fields:

+- `network`: The label of the [network](#network) in which the subnet resides.
+If it does not exist, it will be created.
+- `prefix`: The first three octets of the subnet to create/join.

 ## Tracker